 Level 3-Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any, market activity for the asset or liability at the measurement date.
 Level 3 assets and liabilities include cost method investments, goodwill, amortizable intangible assets, and property, plant and equipment, which are measured at fair value using a discounted cash flow approach when they are impaired.
 Quantitative information for Level 3 assets and liabilities reviewed at each reporting period includes indicators of significant deterioration in the earnings performance, credit rating, asset quality, business prospects of the investee, and financial indicators of the investee's ability to continue as a going concern.

-We did not have any Level 3 asset or liability activities during the fiscal quarter ended February 2, 2014.
+We did not have any Level 3 asset or liability activities during the fiscal quarter and the two fiscal quarters ended May 4, 2014.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis